 First and foremost, there is a broad consensus in the business world on the need to learn the lessons that the pandemic and its management have left in companies.
 In a nutshell, a new landscape of employee needs and characteristics is described.

 These needs and characteristics may have changed, sometimes radically, over the past two years.
 Moreover, we should not lose sight of the fact that they may be expressed directly or indirectly, may remain secret, and may even still be unconscious.
 Perhaps those who have them are still working them out internally, are still formulating them, or are becoming aware of them and assigning them words, degree of importance, and possible ways of satisfaction, however tentative.

 What are the Human Resources trends in 2023?

 The most important thing, and one that can no longer be delayed, is to pay attention to the psychological well-being of employees, placing this element at the heart of all corporate strategies.
 It is true that this has been done before, but the Human Resources trends for the coming months indicate that it will be further developed without “limiting” it to modulating stress, but rather by finding out what can facilitate more complete well-being and making concrete decisions in this regard.

-What has been learned since the onset of the Covid-19 pandemic is that it is no longer so much a question of making definitive or static decisions about whether to work face-to-face, remotely, or in a hybrid fashion in 2022.
+What has been learned in the last few years is that it is no longer so much a question of making definitive or static decisions about whether to work face-to-face, remotely or in a hybrid fashion in 2023.
 The challenge, instead, is to contemplate the combination of these formats according to the coordinated needs of workers and the organization.
 Without prejudice, being open to experimenting, betting on work formats that used to be scary but now can be an excellent way to adapt to the circumstances.

 3. Flexibility in time use